cisebaba/ourspace/docs/journals/amanda.md

+# June 2, 2022

+Today I worked on:
+* I paired with Rachael today on the Jobs microservice.
+We initially started working on the React front-end, but determined that we needed to re-think the way the backend was handling jobs API data.

+We set up a PostgreSQL RDBMS and created our table for jobs data.
+We also worked on the React front-end for jobs and worked on creating a functional component with hooks.

+I actually had several aha moments today.
+I learned a lot about the different ways that environment variables are set, and how they need to be imported in different ways into Python and JavaScript files.
+I learned more about polling APIs for 3rd party data and the impact that query limits has!
+Last, I learned how to set up and initialize the PostgreSQL database!
+This was a big win.

 # June 1, 2022

 Today I worked on:
 * We used a random pair generator to determine our pairs for programming today.
 Cise, Starr, and I started working on the backend for the Events microservice.

 We finished writing the models for the Events microservice and started working on the RESTful APIs.
 We ran into some issues when deciding how to approach handling the city and state data for locations: whether to use a 3rd party API to ingest the data vs. having users input their own city location as a string.